Airlines warned not to fly near Ukraine - NewsBreak

 “The presence and possible use of a wide range of ground and airborne warfare systems poses a high risk for civil flights operating at all altitudes and flight levels,” EASA added.

-The news service added that Ukrainian airspace was closed to civilian flights early Thursday morning.Ukraine poses test for fractured GOP
+The news service added that Ukrainian airspace was closed to civilian flights early Thursday morning.State, manufacturer update efforts to fix new Tennessee license plates

 Nearby nations including Moldova and Belarus, where Russian forces were deployed ahead of the attack on Ukraine, also reportedly closed their airspace.